Porsil/thornley-yoga/README.md

 Once deployed the website was tested on Firefox, Google Chrome and Microsoft Edge browsers on a desktop.
 The website was also tested on a Kindle Fire and iPhone12, in both portrait and landscape.

-Testing of the website was also performed by family on a Samsung Galaxy Tab A and a Samsung Galaxy J5 to aid in the descovery of bugs and user experience issues.
+Testing of the website was also performed by family on a Samsung Galaxy Tab A and a Samsung Galaxy J5 to aid in the discovery of bugs and user experience issues.

 -   **Bugs**

-    -   In the classes section the three div's were not difficult to keep in equal thirds once the margins and padding was added to the CSS code.
+    -   In the classes section the three `<div>` elements were not difficult to keep in equal thirds once the margins and padding was added to the CSS code.
 This was fixed using box-sizing: border-box; taken from the Code Institute Love Running walkthrough project.

-    -   Initially the studio section was behaving differently on different browsers, and was hard to maintain intregrity as the screen size changed.
+    -   Initially the studio section was behaving differently on different browsers, and was hard to maintain integrity as the screen size changed.
 This resulted in many media queries to allow the site to be viewed satisfactorily on different screen sizes.
 The studio section was updated to use display: flex; which allowed the section to be displayed correctly on the three different browsers.

-    - In the classes section the height of the three div's changed at different times when the screen size was changed beacuse the text broke onto a new line at different sizes.
-This was fixed by adding a container div in the HTML code and using display: flex; on the container and flex: 1; on the three content div's.
+    - In the classes section the height of the three `<div>` elements changed at different times when the screen size was changed because the text broke onto a new line at different sizes.
+This was fixed by adding a container div in the HTML code and using display: flex; on the container and flex: 1; on the three content `<div>` elements.
 This solution was given in this [stackoverflow post](https://stackoverflow.com/questions/2997767/how-do-i-keep-two-side-by-side-div-elements-the-same-height/20669539#20669539)

     - Once deployed, it was noted that the studio link in the navigation bar no longer worked.
 When investigated the studio section id has been deleted in error when the above studio fix was implemented.
 The id was re-instated to allow the link to function correctly.